Welcome to the Department of Biology at Colorado State University!

 Set Up an Appointment and Tour of the Department

 If you are considering the Biological Sciences or Zoology major, it may be beneficial for you to go through the major and discuss the degree requirements so you can see what the course load looks like for students.
-Appointments can be made here: Make an Appointment, or by contacting the undergraduate coordinator at CNS-Bio_Info@colostate.edu or 970-491-0589.
+Appointments can be made by contacting the undergraduate coordinator at CNS-Bio_Info@colostate.edu.

 Set Up a Meeting with a Faculty Member

 If you are interested in doing research, or studying a specific subject matter, the Biology Department home page lists all of our faculty members as well as their area of expertise.
 If there is a faculty member doing research in an area that interests you, reach out to them directly to try and set up an appointment.
-If you have general questions about the department, you can contact the undergraduate coordinator at 970-491-0589 to arrange a general tour of the biology department.
+If you have general questions about the department, you can contact the front desk in the main office at 970-491-7011 to arrange a general tour of the biology department.

 Visit the CNS Learning Community

 The College of Natural Sciences has a dedicated learning community for students in select majors.